 The first type gives you the assurance that you and the borrower have shaken on the deal and no-one will come along and outbid you.
 The second type is subject to the normal auction process and your fellow investors will bid against each other to invest.
 Each deal can be comprised of one type of bid or a mixture of the two.

-You don't need to pre-fund your account to bid in the primary market.
+You don't need to pre-fund your Standard account to bid in the primary market.